dunn/twittering-mode/README.markdown

 ------------------------

 0. Put *twittering-mode.el* in a directory specified by the variable `load-path`.
-Note that the directories *emacs21* and *url-emacs21* must be placed at the same directory on Emacs 21.
 On Windows without curl or wget, the directory *win-curl* must be placed there.
 You can add a directory to the variable `load-path` by `(add-to-list 'load-path "ADDITIONAL-DIRECTORY")`.

 1. Execute `M-x twit` to run twittering-mode.

 2. Open OAuth authorization page with an external browser, click *Allow*, and enter the PIN code in the prompt of Emacs.